programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 All major network visualization tools let you specify whether a network is directed like this one or undirected.
 In directed networks, relations describe an exchange from one actor to another, in our case this is “help”.
 By convention, the active nodes are mentioned first (in this case Alice) in the dataset.
 In a visualization of a directed network, you will see arrows going from one actor to another.
 Relations can also be reciprocal, for example when Alice helps Bob and Bob helps Alice.

-Quite often however it doesn’t make sense to work with directionality, for example when two actors are simply part of the same organization.
+Quite often, however, it doesn’t make sense to work with directionality, for example when two actors are simply part of the same organization.
 In this case the network should be undirected and would be represented by a simple line between the two actors.
-Many of the [*common centrality algorithms*](http://en.wikipedia.org/wiki/Centrality) ([*intro on Youtube*](https://www.youtube.com/watch?v=89mxOdwPfxA)) distinguish between undirected and directed network data.

 I wanted to know how often actors gave help and how often they received it.
 I was particularly interested in the degree of Jewish self-help, which is why a directed network approach and the role of “Giver” and “Recipient” make sense.
 The third column in the coding scheme is optional and further describes the kind of relationship between Alice and Paul.
 As a category I chose “Form of Help” which reflects the most common ways in which support was given.